What is a Bleach & Tone and How To Maintain It

 Absolutely—particularly if you’ve been maintaining a “faux” bleach and tone.
 A professional can transition you seamlessly back to a more natural blonde.

-Learn About Salon Hair Color
+Learn About Hair Color